quantstamp/qsp-protocol-audit-contract/README.md

 1. `docker run -d -p 7545:8545 trufflesuite/ganache-cli:latest`
 1. `truffle test --network development`
 1. `truffle migrate --network development`

-## Deploy to other networks
-1. Specify the network names( as defined in truffle.js ) and the version that you want to deploy in deploy.yml
-1. Run `npm run deploy`
-1. If successful, you should now have a `deployer-<network-name>.sh` file for each network.
-1. Execute the files

 ## Calculating Minimum Audit Price